-shall apply as they apply following the election of the Assembly.
+shall be run as they are run following the election of the Assembly.

 (4) The Business Committee shall review the allocation of seats on standing committees made under Standing Order 52(2) as soon as is practicable following the application of this order.